ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 ## Initial Greeting

 **Bot Message:**
 "Welcome!
-I'll ask a series of questions to help you explore whether Green Office is a fit.
-At any time, you may pause this series of questions by asking any question on your mind (entering it at the bottom of this chat window)"
+I have some questions to explore whether Green Office is a fit for you.
+You may pause my questioning by asking your own question (by clicking the last option presented on each question)"

 ## Question Flow Structure